Luklim/Learning_Git/README.txt

 git add README.txt

 12.'git restore --staged README.txt'-> removes the area that was previously added to staged area back to the working area.
+This only works if changes are in staging  area.